 Organic fertilizer comes from natural sources instead of synthetic ones.
 Most organic fertilizers are made of compost, bone meal, worm castings, kelp, and other natural sources.
 When added to your lawn, microbes consume them and break down the nitrogen, phosphorus, and potassium your grass needs to thrive.

 Organic fertilizers are naturally safer for lawns frequented by children and pets, and they’re easier on the environment.
-They take longer to start working, but they often last longer than synthetic options.
+They take longer to start working, but the results often last longer than synthetic options.

 Types of Fertilizer Spreaders/Sprayers

-In addition to fertilizer options, you’ll also have your pick on how to apply the product you choose to your lawn.
+In addition to fertilizer options, you’ll also have your pick of how to apply the product you choose for your lawn.

 No single method of fertilization works best for every homeowner, but you can start by deciding on a liquid fertilizer or a granular one.
 It’s best to put granular fertilizers down with a garden spreader, but a garden sprayer is usually best for liquid fertilizers.

 For most lawns, fertilizing in the early spring is the best option, but it depends on the weather in your area and the type of grass you have.
-These factors will also typically dictate whether a liquid or granular fertilizer is better and how often you should put fertilizer on your lawn.
+These factors will also typically dictate whether a liquid or granular fertilizer is better and how often you should fertilize your lawn.

 Below are all of the tools you can use to apply fertilizer.

-- Hand-held spreaders & sprayers: Handheld spreaders and sprayers are very affordable and easy to maneuver around your property.
+- Hand-held spreaders and sprayers: Handheld spreaders and sprayers are very affordable and easy to maneuver around your property.
 However, they hold the least fertilizer, so they’re generally not ideal for larger properties.

 - Drop spreaders: Drop spreaders are also typically set on wheels, but they drop the fertilizer steadily as you push them over your lawn.
 These are ideal for small or medium-sized properties with garden beds or other landscaping features that you don’t want to fertilize in the surrounding area.

 - Backpack sprayers: Backpack sprayers consist of a pack filled with liquid fertilizer and a handheld spray gun for shooting the fertilizer over your lawn.
-These can be convenient for precision fertilization, but they’re more prone to uneven fertilization and make bigger properties take much longer to treat.
+These can be convenient for precision fertilization, but they’re more prone to uneven fertilization.
+Backpack sprayers are unsuitable for larger properties.

 Best Time to Fertilize Your Lawn

 The best time to fertilize your lawn depends on the type of grass you have.
-Warm-season grass species — like Bermuda and zoysia — is best to fertilize in the spring.
-Cool-season species — like fescues and bluegrass — should be treated in the late summer or early fall.
+Warm-season grass species like Bermuda and zoysia are best to fertilize in the spring.
+Treat cool-season species like fescues and bluegrass in the late summer or early fall.

 How Often You Should Fertilize Your Lawn